merlerm/ViPlan/README.md

 ## Benchmark

-To run the benchmark, we provide SLURM scripts that can be used to run the experiments on a cluster.
-The scripts are located in the `sh_scripts` folder and are designed to be run on SLURM clusters.
-If you are using a different cluster manager, you may need to modify the scripts accordingly, or directly run the Python scripts in the `viplan/experiments` directory.
+To run the benchmark, we provide bash scripts to run locally as well as SLURM scripts that can be used to run the experiments on a cluster.
+The scripts are located in the `sh_scripts` folder.
+If you are using a different cluster manager, you may need to modify the scripts at `sh_scripts/slurm_cluster` accordingly.
+You could also directly run the Python scripts in the `viplan/experiments` directory.

 In order to run some open-source models, you might need to accept their conditions on the huggingface hub.
 Then, you can include your token in the bash environment by running the following command: